By following a few rules-of-thumb you can determine the wattage requirement for your application.

 - In metric units, power is measured in watts (W) and energy is measured in watt-hours (W x hr).

 - In imperial units, power is measured in British Thermal Units per hour (BTU / hr) and energy is measured in BTUs.
-A BTU is the energy required to heat 1 pound of water by 1°F (specifically from 39° to 40°F).
+A BTU is the amount of energy required to heat 1 pound of water by 1°F (specifically from 39° to 40°F).

 Think of power as the rate at which energy is used.
-A 60 watt light bulb uses 60 watt-hours of energy in hour.
+A 60 watt light bulb uses 60 watt-hours of energy in one hour.

 It also should be noted that the difference between the starting temperature and the desired final application temperature is commonly referred to as delta T (ΔT).
 If a process is started at room temperature, say 72°F, and the application process temperature is 500°F, then ΔT is 500°F - 72°F, or 428°F.